 - Impulse control

 - White spots on the skin due to decreased melatonin

-Assisting the acid that breaks down our foods are tiny microorganisms in the gut; our intestinal flora!
+Digestion is more than just stomach acids breaking down foods so that we can absorb the nutrients.
+Assisting the acids that break down foods are tiny microorganisms in the gut; our intestinal flora.

 - High-calorie and low nutritional value